mrElken/RedStarAC/README.md

 # RedStar AntiCheat
-RedStar AntiCheat - New free anti-cheat for your server
+RedStar AntiCheat - New free anti-cheat for your minecraft server

 Depends:
 ```ProtocolLib```